linode/docs/docs/guides/databases/mysql/mysql-remote-connection/index.md

 - '[MySQL installation documentation](https://dev.mysql.com/doc/refman/8.0/en/installing.html)'
 - '[MySQL Workbench manual](https://dev.mysql.com/doc/workbench/en/)'
 - '[MySQL Workbench with MariaDB](https://mariadb.com/products/skysql/docs/clients/third-party/mysql-workbench/)'
 ---

-In this guide, learn how to connect to your remote MySQL or MariaDB database through the command line.
-You can also learn to make a remote connection via the MySQL Workbench tool through the link at the end of this guide.
+This guide shows you how to connect to a remote MySQL or MariaDB database using the command line.
+You can also learn how to connect to a remote database via MySQL Workbench by using the referenced links at the end of this guide.

 ## Before You Begin